hapax/hapax.github.io/assets/teaching.md

 But what if a whole sector of the economy depends on advanced hiking skills?
 What if there is a need for wayfarers, explorers and hunters?
+Not everywhere can be reached by car.
 If we lower our ambitions, society as a whole loses out.
-You can imagine there are also general cultural benefits when everyone enjoys a hike, for instance, a higher level of average physical fitness, or a closer connection to nature.
+Perhaps, also, there are general cultural benefits when everyone enjoys hiking, for instance, a higher level of average physical fitness, or a closer connection to nature.

 The solution is simple.